 The origins

 Could it be that the bowels of Mount Etna are home to Vulcan, or that the proverbial Charybdis and Scylla still haunt the Strait of Messina?
 In the Mediterranean, everything begins with a legend, and on the largest of its islands this truth has remained unchanged since antiquity.
-If it's rumoured that sweet Arethusa found refuge in the port of Syracuse or that the fairy Morgana, now Fata Morgana, appears to those who believe in mirages, Sicily is also the birthplace of a strange troublemaker with a hundred thousand adventures, Giufà, who is said to be the legacy of the Muslim conquest where goddesses and other gods recall the time of Greek colonization.
+If it's rumoured that sweet Arethusa found refuge in the port of Syracuse or that the fairy Morgana, now Fata Morgana, appears to those who believe in mirages, Sicily is also the birthplace of a strange troublemaker with a hundred thousand adventures, Giufà, who is said to be the legacy of the Muslim conquest where goddesses and other gods recall the time of colonization by the Greeks.
 But there's another important rule: oral tradition always ends up giving way to written literature, a miracle that Sicily can claim to have witnessed in the 13th century.

 The second wind